Luis Garcia Player Props: Nationals vs. Brewers

 Luis Garcia At The Plate

-- Garcia is hitting .266 with 13 doubles, four triples, six home runs and 21 walks.
+- Garcia has 13 doubles, four triples, six home runs and 21 walks while batting .263.

-- In 30.2% of his games this season, Garcia has picked up at least one RBI.
-In 10 of those games (10.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- Garcia has an RBI in 29 of 97 games this season, with multiple RBI in 10 of them.
+He has also driven home three or more of his team's runs in two contests.

+- He has scored in 35 of 97 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.